polyaxon/polyaxon/docs/configuration/security-context.md

 ---

-Polyaxon runs all containers as root by default, this configuration is often fine for several deployment, however, in some use case it can be expose a compliance issue for some teams.
+Polyaxon runs all containers as root by default, this configuration is often fine for several deployment, however, in some use case it can expose a compliance issue for some teams.

 Polyaxon provides a simple way to enable a security context for all core components, experiments and jobs.